18F/health-tracking-course/collections/_rubric/id-medium-3.md

 ## Security Monitoring (1h, solo)

-As we write this lesson, the [SolarWinds hack](https://www.theverge.com/2021/1/2/22210667/solarwinds-hack-worse-government-microsoft-cybersecurity) has been big in the news.
+As we write this lesson, the {% include link id="solarwinds" text="SolarWinds hack" %} has been big in the news.
 This hack involves security monitoring software that was, itself, compromised.
 This means state and government systems trusted SolarWinds to provide software that would monitor the safety of their systems, but instead SolarWinds shipped software that was explicitly compromised by state actors.
-(As of this writing, the rumormill suggests that it was a Russian government hacking team.)
 This kind of threat is *extremely* difficult to protect against, but it is not impossible and good monitoring and alerting on the part of more government systems might have helped us learn about the hack sooner.

-The second podcast in our lesson is titled [Security Monitoring](https://podcasts.google.com/feed/aHR0cHM6Ly9mZWVkcy5tZWdhcGhvbmUuZm0vU0VENDg0Mzk4MTQwMQ/episode/NW5z?sa=X&ved=0CAcQuIEEahgKEwiQ_Muj_oTuAhUAAAAAHQAAAAAQrgI).
-It involves a conversation with Jeff Williams, the CTO of a firm that produces security monitoring software.
+The second podcast in our lesson is titled {% include link id="smwjw" text="Security Monitoring" %} It involves a conversation with Jeff Williams, the CTO of a firm that produces security monitoring software.

 Again, go for a walk.
 Jeff talks about how we build software (which involves using software that is built on top of software which is built on top of software...) and raises the question of how we monitor or otherwise keep track of the *security* of all of the layers of that stack.